-Old friends, new friends, happy faces, rhum cocktails in hand, in the breathtaking crystalline waters of Île Plate (Flat Island) on the north coast of Mauritius, an island nation in the Indian Ocean.
+Old friends, new friends, happy faces, rhum cocktails in hand, in the breathtaking crystalline waters of Île Plate (map) on the north coast of Mauritius, an island nation in the Indian Ocean.
 Everyone has visions of what paradise is like, most of which involve tropical islands with white sandy beaches, palms swaying in the soft breeze and crystal-clear water.
 Mauritius certainly ticked all the boxes but a place can only be paradise if the experience is shared with a loved one or good friends.
 The image above reflects the incredible week we had together; a week filled with laughter, excitement, jaw-dropping natural beauty, marvellous food and amazing experiences.
 Mauritius was our paradise!

 My week in paradise – a photo essay

 I arrived in the early hours of the morning on board an Air Mauritius flight from Paris (11+ hours) to find a spanking new terminal – the ultra-modern terminal had literally opened just a few days earlier.
 As we disembarked, I noticed the extraordinary light and the silhouette of imposing mountains in the distance.